Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Numerical examples

 In Example 3, we are to design a surface with varied target Gaussian curvatures taking positive values at some vertices and negative values at the others.
 The initial geometry of Example 1 is used in this example.
 We set $\eta_{ij}=1$ aiming at equilateral panels (that is, ${\bar\theta}_i^{jk}=\pi/3$).
 The target Gaussian curvatures are assigned by a quadratic curve defined as follows:

 where $(x_i,y_i)$ are the $(x,y)$-coordinates of the initial embedding, and $c=0.0168$, $b=0.7$, and $x_0=-12.86$.
-The target Gaussuan curvature attains the maximum value $c$ at $d_i=b$, and the minimum value $-c$ at $d_i=0$.
+The target Gaussian curvature attains the maximum value $c$ at $d_i=b$, and the minimum value $-c$ at $d_i=0$.
 The total target Gaussian curvature of the interior vertices is 1.5.
 The target positions of the boundary vertices are set to the same as in the initial geometry with $\lambda_v=\lambda_e=0.01$. \reffig{Fig:Ex3_geometry} shows the final geometry of the surface.
-The distributions of the Gaussian curvatures and the corner angles at interior vertices for the final meshes are shown in \reffig{Fig:Ex34_curvature} and \ref{Fig:Ex34_angle}.